The Principles of Diffusion Models: Variational Perspective: From VAEs to DDPMs

 \chapter{Variational Perspective: From VAEs to DDPMs}

 In this chapter we view diffusion models through a variational lens.
-We begin with the Variational Autoencoders (VAEs), which represents data with latent variables and is trained by maximizing a tractable lower bound on the log likelihood.
+We begin with the Variational Autoencoders (VAEs), which represent data with latent variables and are trained by maximizing a tractable lower bound on the log likelihood.
 In this setting a learned encoder maps observations to latents, and a learned decoder maps latents back to observations, closing the modeling loop.

 Building on this pattern, hierarchical variants (Hierarchical VAEs) stack several latent layers to capture structure at multiple scales.
 With this setup, Denoising Diffusion Probabilistic Models (DDPM) follow the same template: instead of jointly training both the encoder and decoder, the encoder is fixed as a forward noising process that gradually maps data to noise, and training learns a decoder that reverses this path in successive denoising steps.
 In this view, VAEs, hierarchical VAEs, and diffusion models all optimize a likelihood surrogate defined by a variational bound, providing a common foundation for the methods introduced here.